FlameTeam/FlameWebApp/README.md

 # Flame Web App

-Web application developed in react for the organization flame.
+Web application developed in react for the organization Flame.